mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 251 - Collections Empty/readme.md

 # Conclusion

-Using *IsEmpty()* is the recommended approach for checking if a collection is empty due to its clarity and potential performance benefits.
+Using *IsEmpty()* is recommended for checking if a collection is empty due to its clarity and potential performance benefits.

 # Relations